Vilyuysk

 Vilyuysk (Вилюйск; Бүлүү, Bülüü) is a town and the administrative center of Vilyuysky District in the Sakha Republic, Russia, located on the Vilyuy River (left tributary of the Lena), about 600 km from Yakutsk, the capital of the republic.
 As of the 2010 Census, its population was 10,234.

 History

 The first permanent settlement on the site of the present town was a Cossack winter settlement founded in 1634 as Tyukanskoye or Verkhnevilyuyskoye.

 Members of the peasant rebellion led by Yemelyan Pugachev were exiled to the area in the 1770s, building the new town of Olensk in 1783.
 The town's name was derived from the Russian word "олень" (olen), meaning "stag", as still seen in the town's symbols.
 The town was renamed Vilyuysk after the river on which it stands in 1821.

 Kate Marsden visited in 1891 on her mission to treat lepers in the region, and returned in 1897 to establish a hospital.
+In 2014 a statue was constructed to her memory in the town.